MicrosoftDocs/microsoft-365-community/Community/how-do-site-columns-become-managed-properties-thus-available-for-search.md

 >
 > * You have created content using the Site Column.
 Just defining the Site Column is not sufficient; there must be content to crawl.
 > * If the site is a Communication Site, the Site Columns should then become Crawled Properties.
-> * If you are creating Site Columns in a modern Team Site (which has an associated Microsoft 365 Group), you must be a Site Collection Administrator *explicitly* for this to happen.
+> * If you are creating Site Columns in a modern Team Site (which has an associated Microsoft 365 Group), you must be a Site Collection Administrator *explicitly* for the crawled and managed properties to appear in the schema admin UX.
+The properties do exist and work for search, but makes it hard to do custom mapping.
 This means adding yourself as an *individual* to the Site Collection Administrators.
 It is *not* sufficient to be an Owner of the Team Site (and thus of the underlying Microsoft 365 Group).

 In the meantime you can navigate to your tenant's Search Administration page: **SharePoint Admin Center** / **More features** / **Search** / **Manage search schema** (https://[TenantName]-admin.sharepoint.com/_layouts/15/searchadmin/TA_SearchAdministration.aspx) page to review the current settings.
 You will need the **SharePoint Administrator** role to be able to access this page.